ariasAleia/OOP_Python/README.md

 ## Validate received arguments in a function with *assert*

 So!
 Ok, we can indicate what kind of type we expect to receive in a function but we already know that python won't complain but that if we want it to do then we can use sth like isinstance but that we shouldn't really do it because we are all adults but...
 We can do some things.
 Oh yeah.
 We can check for example if an argument makes sense.
-For example in the function when we recieve price and quantity of a prodcut we want these values to be greater than 0.
+For example in the function when we receive price and quantity of a product we want these values to be greater than 0.
 And!
 There's a really short way to do it: We can use assert.
-We basically check if a condiction is met and if not, there will be an assertion error.
+We basically check if a condition is met and if not, there will be an assertion error.
 We can also write a message that will appear in case the condition is not met.

 ```python